labbbirder/Jitter2-Unity/README.md

 * Frequently accessed data is compact in memory compared to Jitter1, which benefits from spatial local optimization.
 * Neat and easy to understand.
 Faster for users to put their hands to introduce more features, and make things under their control.
 * Well optimized in data structure and algorithms.

+## Start With Sample Scene

+There are two physics worlds running in the scene, one of them can sync from another.

+* press keypad plus to spawn physics body
+* press keypad minu to destroy physics body randomly
+* press S to save the current world state
+* press R to reset the current world state